Influencer marketing is the best thing to happen to brands since social media.

 Something like, “Melanie, we’d love to work together” or “Your followers will love this product, Melanie” will get an influencer's attention.

+But keep it short and sweet: the best subject lines are just 41 characters (that’s 7 about words).
 Emojis can increase email open rates, too, so throw in a few thoughtful emojis to get more eyeballs on your emails.

 Don’t be afraid to get quirky or funny here—subject lines are supposed to be cool!
 Here are some of our faves.